Radio in the United States: Pre–World War I radio pioneers

 Radio communication—originally known as "wireless telegraphy"—was first developed in the 1890s.
 The first wireless transmissions were achieved by Guglielmo Marconi in Europe and they were first replicated in the United States in April 1899 by Professor Jerome Green at the University of Notre Dame.
 The spark-gap transmitters initially employed could only transmit the dots-and-dashes of Morse code.
 Despite this limitation, in 1905 a small number of U.S. Navy stations inaugurated daily time signal broadcasts.
 In 1913 the high-powered station NAA in Arlington, Virginia began broadcasting daily time signals and weather reports in Morse code which covered much of the eastern United States.

 It was recognized that developing audio-capable transmitters would be a significant advance, but it took many years of research before quality audio transmissions became possible.
 In 1904 Valdemar Poulsen developed an arc converter transmitter, which, although still somewhat limited, would be the most commonly used transmitter employed for early audio experimentation.
 Initially the main objective for most inventors was developing devices usable for individual point-to-point communication, and the fact that radio signals could be overheard by others was at first seen as a defect that limited secure communication.
-Thus, it took awhile before the potential of "sending signals broadcast" was recognized.
+Thus, it took a while before the potential of "sending signals broadcast" was recognized.

 In late 1906, Reginald Fessenden demonstrated an alternator transmitter at Brant Rock, Massachusetts, and many years later stated that he had also conducted broadcasts on the evenings of December 24 and 31.
 However following this he concentrated on point-to-point transmissions and made no further efforts towards establishing organized broadcasting.

 The leading early proponent of radio broadcasting in the United States was Lee de Forest, who employed versions of the Poulsen arc transmitter to make a series of demonstrations beginning in 1907.
 From the outset he noted the potential for regular entertainment broadcasts, envisioning "the distribution of music from a central station" and that "by using four different forms of wave as many classes of music can be sent out as desired by the different subscribers".
 However, after 1910 he suspended his broadcasting demonstrations for six years, due to various financial issues, and the inability to perfect the arc transmitter for consistent quality audio transmissions.